What happens when you are selling and looking to purchase a home simultaneously? The answer: is a little more complicated than you think.

 The takeaway: The average down payment for Portland has risen a bit over the past few years, due to home-price growth.
 But the mortgage industry is fairly flexible when it comes to these upfront investments.
 By using a low-down-payment mortgage option (possibly in conjunction with gift money from a relative), home buyers can reduce their upfront costs.

-Need a Mortgage?
+If you need a mortgage in Portland, call the experts to help.
 Sammamish Mortgage is a local lending firm serving the broader Pacific Northwest region including Washington state, Idaho, Colorado, and Oregon.
-We are proud to offer a wide variety of mortgage programs and products with flexible qualification criteria.
+We are proud to offer a wide variety of mortgage programs and products with flexible qualification criteria, and have been doing so since 1992.
 Please contact us if you have any questions or are ready to apply for a home loan.
-Last Updated: [last-modified]